HAS-Tools-2023/homework-porter6553/Homework_Submissions/Weekly_Assignments/HW3.md

 Week 3 forecasting homework due: 1200 September 11, 2023

+##
+## Grade
+3/3 I know that this was a really challenging week for a lot of people.
+Points for effort and I think we've got the bugs sorted out now.
+##

 ## Weekly Description

 I ran the starter code and ran into a few hiccups but ultimately was able to fix them.
 I found that just those simple max, min, mean, and standard deviation calculations were not enough information to do an accurate forecast.
 What I wanted to do was figure out a way to extract out specifically the month of september and look at those calculations for september.
 Unfortunately I wasn't able to get that to work.
 I tried a couple of things: